greatsandyeagle/sdart.github.io/index.md

 **FYI: <span style="color:red">You don't have to pay until you are satisfied with the digital portrait that I show to you!</span>**

-**Step 1** - ssss email me the photo(s) that you'd like me to work on.
+**Step 1** - Email me the photo(s) that you'd like me to work on.
 My email is: greatsandyeagle@gmail.com  (I know it's a long address so please double check before you send the photo!)
 **Step 2** - xxx    send you a message to confirm that the photo is successfully received.

-**Step 3** - yyy  paypal:
+## Place an Order in only Two Steps!
+**Step 1** - Email me the photo(s) you'd like me to work on.
+My email is: greatsandyeagle@gmail.com
+**Step 2** - Chill and wait for my reply!
+A confirmation will be sent within 24 hours.
+I'll finish the work within 2 days.

+## Preview the artwork and Purchase if you are satisfied!
+- Within 2 days after the photo is received, I will send you part of the line art(say, 50%) that I complete.
+- If you are satisfied with it, start to pay.
+Otherwise, just let me know how you want me to improve it.
+- **Payment: PayPal**
+- After the payment is received, I will send you the full image in PNG format.

+The default setting is: black line + white background.
+You are free to choose line color, background color, file formats, etc. Just let me know!

 # What You'll Get
-TWO high-resolution (300dpi) PNG files: One with the background color you choose (default: white) and Another with transparent background.
+High-resolution (300dpi) PNG files: One with the background color you choose (default: white) and Another with transparent background.
 If you request several color options, you'll then get more files (with no extra cost!).

 # Price
-The price for a single photo depends on the number of subjects and background details.
+See the list below for the price for a single photo, depending on the number of subjects and background details.
+We can discuss what to include in the rendering.

+- 1 subject + No/Simple/Complicated background: $7/$9/$11
+- 2 subjects + No/Simple/Complicated background: $11/$13/$15
+- 3 subjects + No/Simple/Complicated background: $15/$17/$19
+- 4 subjects + No/Simple/Complicated background: $19/$21/$23
+- N subjects + No/Simple/Complicated background: $(4N+3)/$(4N+5)/$(4N+7)
+- Online Meeting Style: $33

 # Processing Time
 Within 48 hours(aka 2 days) from the time I receive your photo.
 Make sure my email address is entered correctly!